aep-dev/aep.dev/aip/general/0008/aip.md

 The guidance section **may** include subsections that elaborate further on details.
 Subsections will automatically create an entry in the table of contents, and an anchor for citations.
+The guidance section **may** include abstract descriptions of structures and wherever possible these should use Typescript syntax.
+Typescript is easy to follow for anyone familiar with either dynamic languages (like JavaScript or Python) or static languages (like Java or C++).
+These descriptions are intended as pseudo-code and are not intended to represent the actual implementation of the API in a TypeScript library.

 Below is an example AIP shell that uses each major section: